-McQueen has directed four feature films, Hunger (2008), Shame (2011), 12 Years a Slave (2014), and Widows (2018), as well as the documentary film Occupied City (2023) and the series Small Axe, an anthology of five films shown on BBC and Amazon (2020).
-He won the Caméra d’Or award at the Cannes Film Festival for Hunger in 2008 and the Oscar for the Best Motion Picture for 12 Years a Slave in 2014.
+McQueen directed the feature films Hunger (2008), Shame (2011), 12 Years a Slave (2013), and Widows (2018); as well as the series Small Axe (2020), an anthology of five films shown on BBC and Amazon; and Uprising (2021), a three-part documentary series for BBC.
+His documentary, Occupied City (2023), is based on the book Atlas of an Occupied City, Amsterdam 1940–45 by Bianca Stigter.
+McQueen's latest film Blitz was released this November (2024).
+McQueen won the Caméra d’Or at Cannes Film Festival for Hunger in 2008, and an Oscar for Best Motion Picture for 12 Years a Slave in 2014.

 Photo: James Stopforth